andreasjansson/greger.el/README.md

 Font-lock is used to hide a few things (e.g. thinking signatures) but they're still there in the file if you `cat` the file.

 This means that **anything in the chat can be edited as text**.
-You can yank any part of the conversation, undo steps, modify assistant responses, etc.
+You can yank any part of the conversation, undo steps, modify assistant responses, etc. And you can save chats as regular files.

 It also means that you can share and let others continue or modify it.